 Aesthetically, I love these Rubber Coated DBs from REP. They have a contrasting white logo, and while I wish the weight call-outs were also white, they still look very sharp.
-A downside of these, however, is that you cannot buy increments over 50lbs in pairs.
-To get up to 100lbs, you’ll need to look at their set options.
+A downside of these, however, is that you cannot buy pairs over 50 lbs.
+To get up to 100 lbs, you’ll need to look at their set options.

 - Materials: Urethane heads and steel handles